HoyLab-Rowan/Maple-Scripts-for-NEGF-Calculations/MapleWorkbooks_README.md

 2. QuantumChemistry Toolbox for Maple (2020 or later)
 3. An NEGF-RDM executable (Compiled from source code)

 Note: The NEGF-RDM respository is not currently available.
-It is expected to be publicly available by late December 2020.
+It is expected to be publicly available by *Feburary 2021*.
 Check the HoyLab-Rowan Github page for updates.